 Fucus restoration: bolstering impacted Fucus populations without depletion of source populations by transplanting reproductive tissue parts (Laura Anderson)

-Impacts of sea star wasting disease on intertidal community composition and trophic interactions (Monica Moritsch)
+Sea star wasting disease: Impacts on intertidal community composition and trophic interactions (Monica Moritsch)

 Testing the keystone hypothesis: Mytilus californianus and Pisaster ochraceus.
 (Dawn Jech Hart)